atharvajagtap29/SAM_APP_BACKEND/README.md

 #### Solution:

 - This issue was due to the MongoDB Atlas not accepting connections from all IP addresses by default.
-- The solution was to allow connections from `0.0.0.0/0` (all IP addresses) temporarily for testing purposes.
+- The solution was to allow connections from `MY_VPN_IP_address`.
 This can be done in the MongoDB Atlas Network Access settings.

 ### 2. **Missing Dependencies (bcryptjs)**